Literacy at Bowerham

 Each week your child will be sent home with their ‘Just Talk’ homework.
 We ask that you talk through the topic with your child over the weekend so that they are ready for their ‘Just Write’ the following week.
 Each half term we launch a whole school ‘Just Talk’ so that the children have the opportunity to discuss the topic with children from other year groups and the whole school community.
 Where possible we like to invite parents/carers and extended families to these event to join in with these wonderful events and get some top tips from the teachers.

 We use a wide range of reading schemes to ensure breadth and depth in the early stages of reading.
 Our schemes include The Oxford Reading Tree, Collins and Heinemann.
-Children are informally accessed on a regular basis to ensure that they are reading at the right level.
+Children are informally assessed on a regular basis to ensure that they are reading at the right level.
 Children should be able to read the books sent home to an adult with ease and should be able to discuss the content of the book and make predictions.
 Books of a higher level are used within Guided Reading session in school to teach new skills and to make sure that children are making progress.
 We believe it is important that children have a rich diet of texts so we ensure that our reading schemes are supplemented by a selection of other reading material.
 All classes have a weekly trip to the school library where they are shown how to select their own books using the Junior Library system and encouraged to read a wide selection of books.
 In class children us reference books and dictionaries, both as hard copies and online, through out the curriculum.
 In addition to this stories, non-fiction and poetry are read to the children.

 Reading in the EYFS